-Per OAR 660-023-0130(4), no later than the next time the County is subject to periodic review, the County must either adopt a Goal 5 program for this segment of the Nehalem River by conducting an Economic, Social, Environmental and Energy (ESEE) analysis to identify consequences that could result from a decision to allow, limit, or prohibit a conflicting use on or adjacent to this resource.
+Per OAR 660-023-0130(4), the County must either adopt a Goal 5 program for this segment of the Nehalem River by conducting an Economic, Social, Environmental and Energy (ESEE) analysis to identify consequences that could result form a decision to allow, limit, or prohibit a conflicting use on or adjacent to this resource.
 Alternatively, the County may adopt a "safe harbor" approach, which would require the County to adopt implementing ordinances necessary to carry out the Nehalem River Scenic Waterway Management Plan that has been approved by the Oregon Parks and Recreation Commission.
 The Oregon Parks and Recreation Department (OPRD) is currently working with a Rules Advisory Committee to finalize river-specific rules for the designated section.